 Baked Fish

-- In a small bowl, mix the wine, olive oil, juice from half the lemon, a pinch of salt, pepper, a bouillon cube, and the dried herbs (if using).
+- Mix the wine, olive oil, juice from half the lemon, a pinch of salt, pepper, a bouillon cube, and the dried herbs in a small bowl to make a marinade.

-- Make three large cuts diagonally across each fish.
-Place the fish on a baking sheet and cover them with the marinade.
-Cut the other half of the lemon into six round slices and place one slice in each crevice.
+- Make three large cuts diagonally across each fish, then place them on a baking sheet and cover with the marinade.
+Place one lemon slice in each crevice.

 Picadillo Salad